WICG/page-lifecycle/README.md

-# A lifecycle for the Web
+# A Lifecycle for the Web
 ## Background
 For detailed motivation see [this doc](https://docs.google.com/document/d/1UuS6ff4Fd4igZgL50LDS8MeROVrOfkN13RbiP2nTT9I/edit#).